1. Anger and Forgiveness

 "Is the world as the senses perceive it or as the reason perceives it" is a question that the third Western philosopher has debated for thousands of years.
 I always thought this matter was very incredible.

-In order to find out the question "Is it the wind, the flag, or the heart is moving", they actually fought to the death for so many years.
+To find out the question "Is it the wind, the flag, or the heart is moving", they actually fought to the death for so many years.
 What kind of spirit is this?

 This is probably the education I received after reading the Enlightenment book "Sophie's World", and I often think: Why can humans only inherit physical characteristics, but not wisdom?
 Why do we have to relearn these questions to know the answer?
 Or, are these problems really problems?
 Isn't the person asking these questions fed up?